manthanank/learn-angular/README.md

 ## TypeScript

 **TypeScript** is JavaScript with syntax for types.
-TypeScript is a superset of JavaScript that compiles to plain JavaScript.
+TypeScript is a superset of JavaScript.
 It is developed and maintained by Microsoft.

 ## Rxjs

 **Reactive Extensions Library for JavaScript** - RxJS is a library for reactive programming using Observables, to make it easier to compose asynchronous or callback-based code.

-## NgRx
+## What is NgRx?

 **NgRx** is a Reactive libraries for Angular.
 It provides state management, side effects, and route handling.
 It is inspired by Redux.
 It is a set of Angular libraries to help manage state at scale in Angular applications.

-## NgXS
+## What is NgXS?

 **NgXS** is a state management pattern + library for Angular.
 It acts as a single source of truth for your application's state, providing simple rules for predictable state mutations.